helium/HIP/0019-third-party-manufacturers.md

 We suggest a similar HIP-style "rough consensus" process in the case that the community wants to cease issuing codes to an approved manufacturer.

-Removing any hotspots associated with that manufacturer is not currently possible.
+Removing any Hotspots associated with that manufacturer is not currently possible.
 Consideration and approval of this is left to a separate proposal, as it is both technically and philosophically complex.

-For consideration, there is not currently a way to unstake a hotspot on the Helium network.
+For consideration, there is not currently a way to unstake a Hotspot on the Helium network.
 There is also no denylist support, which could be used as to implement community-led blocking of known bad actors.
 A mechanism for revoking access could potentially be built alongside the key-issuance system mentioned above, but again, this is explicitly left to a future proposal.